ajayrawatsap/mf_data/README.md

 5. Install the latest [python](https://www.python.org/downloads/)  version 3.9 and required libraries.
    See [requirements.txt ](/requirements.txt) for additional python libraries required and install them using pip command.
 7. Execute python main function using command line.
 Make sure you are executing from path where main.py file is located.
-Use the correct file name for your file.
     <br>
     <br>option1: Calculate units to sell for tax free LTCG of INR 100000 (default value).
+    <br> cams_june_27.pdf is the name of PDF file in data directory and password the password for the pdf file.
+Use the correct file name and password for your file.
    ```
    python main.py cams_june_27.pdf password
    ```